evans646/Django-portfolio-project/README.md

 # Portfolio
-This is a simple Portfolio website, Used python3, Django, Bootstrap, PostgresSQL
+This is a simple Portfolio website, Used python3, Django, Bootstrap5, PostgresSQL Database

+However this is not my portfolio website.